I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.

 This also may be too premature, but an animal study found that the keto diet delayed motor neuron death and showed MS improvements, however it did not increase the life span of the subjects.
 In an exciting 2016 study, the ketogenic diet improved the quality of life, physical health and mental health of patients living with MS.

 There have been many attempts at studying the link between type 2 diabetes and the keto diet.
 In one study, a strict low-carbohydrate diet was administered in obese patients with type 2 diabetes.
-After 14 days of being on the diet, the glucose levels of participants normalized, their hemoglobin A1C decreased from 7.3% to 6.8% and insulin sensitivity improved by 75%.
+After 14 days of being on the diet, the glucose levels of participants normalized.
+Their hemoglobin A1C decreased from 7.3% to 6.8% and insulin sensitivity improved by 75%.
 Some of this study’s limitations include the short duration, the small sample size and the weak control group.
 In another study, 84 obese patients with type 2 diabetes were randomized to either a low-carbohydrate keto diet or a low-glycemic reduced calorie diet.
-At the end of the study, both groups experienced improvements in glycemic control however the low carb keto group had greater improvements in hemoglobin A1c and higher HDL levels compared to the low-glycemic group.
-A more recent 2017 study in the journal of Nutrition and Diabetes found that a low carbohydrate ketogenic diet for 12 months led to greater reductions in HbA1c and body weight.
-These results suggest that low carbohydrate interventions may be effective at improving glucose control.
+At the end of the study, both groups experienced improvements in glycemic control.
+However the low carb keto group had greater improvements in hemoglobin A1c and higher HDL levels compared to the low-glycemic group.

 There is exciting research on the role of a keto diet as a form of treatment for cancer.
 In one study, the use of a keto diet on patients with advanced cancer was deemed safe, and some evidence suggested it played a role in stabilizing the disease or resulting partial remission.
 In another study, the keto diet was used as a form of therapy for patients with malignant brain cancer.
 The study found that the keto diet may carry anti-tumor effects when administered in experimental animal and human brain tumors.
-The researchers believe this may be due to the reduction in calories, which reduces the circulating glucose needed for tumor growth.
+The researchers believe this may be due to the reduction in calories.
+This reduces the circulating glucose needed for tumor growth.
 It is still unsure whether a keto diet per se plays a role in this or simply calorie restriction.
 All of this is to say that the research is preliminary, however still promising.

-Traditionally, in the sports nutrition field, we talk about the importance of timing carbohydrate and fluid intake on improving sports performance.
+In the sports nutrition field, we discuss the importance of timing carbohydrate and fluid intake on improving sports performance.
 For some time now, research has been looking at the role of very low carbohydrate diets on sports performance.
 Trailblazers in keto and sports performance research like Dr. Stephen Phinney have been conducting studies in this area since the 80s.
 In one of his studies, the glycogen stores of cyclists on a keto diet were not completely depleted and lipid oxidation was increased.
 Researchers concluded that the body was able to adapt to the lack of carbohydrates and preserve what was needed to use the fat as fuel.
 However, based on the VO2 max breath test, since the body was attempting to preserve the carbohydrate during the exercise, it appears that the intensity of the exercise was limited.
-In a more recent study, off-road cyclists following a keto diet experienced small improvements, but still not significant enough to make strong conclusions.

 The only difficulty with some of these studies is that they tend to have small sample sizes, like this one that only has five cyclist participants and the data was largely skewed by the fact that only ONE cyclist experienced a large enhancement of exercise capacity after the keto diet.
 Their studies also tend to be short term.
 Back in 2014, Phinney and scientist Tim Noakes wrote an editorial that stated that in the past 31 years, there have only been a handful of studies measuring sports performance and low carb diets.
 Out of a total of 11, only 3 found exercise improvements.

 Recently a large study was released which contains a collection of 200+ keto and carbohydrate studies.
 Pretty big deal.
 Part 1 of the series looked at the ketogenic diet’s impact on body fat, muscle mass, strength and endurance.
-Let’s look at what the recent research says.

 MUSCLE MASS